amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 72!
 I completed CoderGirl's Angular Part 1 Studio in class tonight.
 I feel like I understand how templates in Angular work more.
 Also, I revised another one of my projects for Frontend Mentor without using Bootstrap.
 I think I'm getting the hang of CSS.

 **Thoughts**: I can't wait until I get to try the next level of the Frontend Mentor challenges!

+### Day 73: November 3, 2020

+**Today's Progress**: Day 73.
+It's been an emotional coding day.
+I did get positive feedback on my Gigasecond solution for Exercism.
+I made only a little progress with CodeWars' challenges, though.

+**Thoughts**: I also took a problem-solving assessment for a job application.
+I don't think it went good either.
+I know it's part of the process, but it's frustrating to feel defeated on and off. 😔 I hope I feel better tomorrow with my studies after I get more rest and give myself a LONG pep talk.
+I hope for good news for the world overall.

+### Day 74: November 4, 2020

+**Today's Progress**: Day 74.
+I went through some Edabit challenges online (the very easy ones).
+It was nice to complete some if the challenges, no matter how small the accomplishments may seem on the surface.

+**Thoughts**: Next week is the last week of Unit 1 in CoderGirl.
+Even though I constantly doubt myself, I do feel like I've grasped more of the concepts of JavaScript and Angular since my first time studying the course materials on my own.
+Also, I received encouragement from a classmate from LaunchCode's LC101.
+Again, I always doubt my abilities, but it means a lot to hear others notice how hard I'm working and how much it would mean to me to transition into tech.
+I want to find a job that brings me joy, allows me to be authentic and creative, and utilizes my strengths to build meaningful things in this world.
+I hope and pray that my efforts lead me to making dream become reality.